 Best Rated Hand saws

 Just below you will find a table, where we have placed the hand saws in order.
 The order we have used is the highest buyer rated first.
 In other words we have placed the saws in the order, of what buyers judged their quality to be.

 We have also included average UK prices, but be aware that these are always subject to change.
 Always check on the exact date and time when you are making any purchase.
 The ratings we update on a regular weekly basis.

 if you click on the product name, you will be taken to Amazon UK, where you can read other buyer reviews.
 In this table we have included the rank, hand saw name, an average price, our rating and a grade.

 Please note the prices are averages as they change regularly.
 Always check any price if you decide to make a purchase.
 The Rating is out of 5 stars.

-As you can see, these cost around the £8 mark.
 If you are uncertain as to which one to buy, then we would highly recommend the number 2 option on our list, from the Stanley brand.

 Hand Saw Summary Reviews